wwwwanhonghuang/dance-dynamics/docs/env-preparation/protobuf.md

 - Protobuf_PROTOC_LIBRARY_RELEASE

 The library `/usr/lib/x86_64-linux-gnu/libprotobuf.so`
-should resided in `/usr/lib/x86_64-linux-gnu/`.
+should resided in `/usr/lib/x86_64-linux-gnu/` i installed by apt-get.
+It should be in anaconda home's `lib/libprotobuf.so`, or `envs/[environment_name]/lib/libprotobuf.so` it is installed by anaconda.

 Alternatively,
-build protobuf manually, manually specify the path in the cmake-gui.
+we may also build protobuf manually, then manually specify the path in the cmake-gui:

 ## Build Protobuf from Source
 ``` bash